James W. Holzapfel

-James William "Jim" Holzapfel (born October 9, 1944) is an American Republican Party politician, who serves in the New Jersey State Senate starting on January 10, 2012, representing the 10th legislative district.
+James William "Jim" Holzapfel (born October 9, 1944) is an American lawyer and Republican Party politician, who serves in the New Jersey State Senate as of January 10, 2012, representing the 10th legislative district.
 Before his election to the Senate he had served in the New Jersey General Assembly since 2003.

 Early life

 Born in Point Pleasant Beach, New Jersey, Holzapfel is a graduate of Point Pleasant Beach High School.
 He received a B.A. from Monmouth College in Pre-Law and was awarded a J.D. degree from the Seton Hall University School of Law.
 He is a resident of Toms River.
 He is married to Joyce Holzapfel (née Holden) and has two children, Dennis and Jennifer.

 Political career

 Holzapfel served as a Trustee of Ocean County College from 1988 to 1994.
 He was the Ocean County Prosecutor from 1987 to 1992.
 Holzapfel has been admitted to practice law since 1969 before the New Jersey Supreme Court, the Supreme Court of the United States and the Florida Supreme Court.